plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 <picture of interaction: backloginteractor to other interactors>

-## How do I access the database then?
+## How do I access the database?

-Uncle Bob writes in his book:
+In his [book](/Clean-Architecture/) Uncle Bob writes about database access:

 > Between the use case interactors and the database are the database gateways.
 > These gateways are polymorphic interfaces that contain methods for every create, read, update,